ROCm/rocBLAS/docs/source/Programmers_Guide.rst

 If there are no numerical abnormalities, then ``rocblas_status_success`` is returned.

 -----------------------------------------------
-rocBLAS order of argument checking and logging
+rocBLAS Order of Argument Checking and Logging
 -----------------------------------------------

 Legacy BLAS